LLuthfiY/defpath/readme.md

 >defpath new { name of the shortcut } //to create a new shortcut

->defoath delete { name of the shortcut } //to delete a shortcut\n
+>defoath delete { name of the shortcut } //to delete a shortcut

->defpath list //to list all the shortcuts\n
+>defpath list //to list all the shortcuts